EB-5 Visa Lawyer in Surat

 Liberalised Remittance Scheme (LRS)

-Under the LRS, Indian residents may remit up to USD 250,000 per person per financial year for permissible capital account transactions, including investment in foreign securities and real estate.
+Under the LRS, Indian residents may remit up to USD 250,000 per person per financial year for permissible capital account transactions, including investment in foreign securities and real estate (see the RBI Liberalised Remittance Scheme FAQ).
 For EB-5 purposes, this means that a single individual may need more than one financial year to transfer the full investment amount.
 Family members can each use their own LRS quota, but each remitter must independently demonstrate compliance.

 Tax Collected at Source (TCS)